 Consider a Screened Porch

 Screened porches can add another element of enjoyment to your home and draw homeowners outdoors to appreciate the beauty, expand your home’s living space and rejuvenate the senses.

 The necessity of screened porches has diminished over the years with the advent of air conditioning.
 In days-gone-by screened porches were constructed to offer a respite from the heat inside the home with the airiness of open walls and the inhibitor of pesky bugs that one finds sitting in the backyard.
 Families and friends gathered on the porch to enjoy time together and those called “sleeping porches” afforded families the opportunity to beat the heat by enjoying a night’s sleep in the cool evening breeze.

 Are screened porches passé`?
 I say “no”.
 Many homeowners are looking for landscaped and manicured lawns or woodsy private forests to settle among.
 The beauty of natural surroundings cannot be surpassed by even the finest décor.
-In a time where folks are rushing everywhere with tight schedules the beauty of nature offers a peace and tranquility not otherwise experienced in our hectic days.
+In a time where folks are rushing everywhere with tight schedules, the beauty of nature offers a feeling of peace and tranquility not otherwise experienced in our hectic days.
 Of course, you can pull up a lawn chair and sit in the grass, but this is not an attractive option for many who do not want to trade the hectic pace of the day with swatting mosquitoes and dangerous UV rays.